arielherself/espresso/README.raw.md

 <strong>NATO’s</strong> secretary-general, Jens Stoltenberg, said that it is “likely” that a [missile that hit a farm in Poland](https://www.economist.com/leaders/2022/11/16/russia-needs-a-respite-so-the-west-must-help-ukraine-fight-on) was fired by Ukraine’s air-defence force.
 He added that it was “not Ukraine’s fault”, since the country was defending itself against Russian missile attacks.
 At a press conference after an emergency NATO meeting Mr Stoltenberg said that the alliance&#x27;s “top priority” is providing air defences to Ukraine.

 The Republican Party narrowly regained control of <strong>America’s House of Representatives</strong>.
 Eight days after the [midterm elections](https://www.economist.com/leaders/2022/11/10/after-the-midterms-america-and-its-democracy-look-stronger), the party clinched its 218th seat, to the Democrats’ 210.
-Even if Republicans prevail in the seven outstanding races, their margin is far slimmer than they had hoped for.
+Even if Republicans prevail in the seven outstanding races, their margin is far slimmer than they had hoped for—and the worst midterm performance by a party out of power in 20 years.
 Nevertheless, it will allow them to stall much of President Joe Biden’s agenda.

 <strong>Mitch McConell</strong> was re-elected leader of the Republican party in America’s Senate, winning 37-10 against Rick Scott, who was backed by<strong> Donald Trump </strong>and other right-wingers.
 The challenge was the first that Mr McConnell, who has led his party in the Senate since 2007, has faced, and marks the latest instance of [Republican infighting](https://www.economist.com/united-states/2022/11/10/a-republican-victory-will-be-much-smaller-than-democrats-feared).
 Last night, Mr Trump [announced](https://www.economist.com/united-states/2022/11/16/of-course-donald-trump-is-running-again) that he would run for the presidency in 2024, defying some of his party’s senior advisers.